xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/shared.md

 # Shared configuration state

-Sometimes, it is required to pass configuration values between different application parts or implement bundles communication.
-In these cases usually you have to use `ThreadLocal` (direct static fields can't be used because it will make problems for tests).
+Sometimes, it is required to pass configuration values between different application parts or implement bundle communication.
+In these cases, you usually have to use `ThreadLocal` (direct static fields can't be used because they will cause problems for tests).

 !!! attention
-    Use it only when it's not possible to avoid.
+    Use it only when it is not possible to avoid it.

-Guicey adds shared state support in order to replace all current and future hacks (and so avoid unexpected side effects for tests).
+Guicey adds shared state support in order to replace all current and future hacks (and so avoid unexpected side effects in tests).

 Shared state is created together with `GuiceBundle` creation and destroyed with application shutdown.
-Internally it is implemented as static map with value reference by application instance.
+Internally, it is implemented as a static map with values referenced by application instance.

 !!! note
     Don't abuse it!
 It must be used only for edge cases.
 To better understand shared state usage, there is a [special report](diagnostic/shared-state-report.md).

-Guicey use it for storing `Injector` object ([InjectorLookup](guice/injector.md#access-injector) is actually a shortcut for shared state access).
+Guicey uses it for storing the `Injector` object ([InjectorLookup](guice/injector.md#access-injector) is actually a shortcut for shared state access).
-Also, all main dropwizard objects are stored there for direct reference.
+Also, all main Dropwizard objects are stored there for direct reference.

-[SPA](../extras/spa.md) bundle use it to avoid colliding paths:
+The [SPA](../extras/spa.md) bundle uses it to avoid colliding paths:

 ```java
 public class SpaBundle implements GuiceyBundle {